Northwest Reverb - Reflections by James Bash and others about classical music in the Pacific Northwest and beyond - not written by A.I.

 I am still getting used to Danzmayr’s new arrangement of the orchestra with the horns on the left side, the cellos out of the front right side, the violas on the right and inside (next to the cellos), and some of the second violins spread into the center.
 It seems that the ensemble is making better use of the new acoustical setting – or maybe my ears are getting more comfortable with it.

-Based on what I have heard at this concert and at previous Mahler concerts with Danzmayr and this orchestra, I’d haven’t say that Danzmayr and his charges are able to channel into the vision of this composer at a level that few others can do.
+Based on what I have heard at this concert and at previous Mahler concerts with Danzmayr and this orchestra, I’d have to say that Danzmayr and his charges are able to channel into the vision of this composer at a level that few others can do.
 Consequently, you get a life-enhancing experience that you’ll remember forever.
 So, the next time Danzmayr and OSO team up to play Mahler, be sure not to miss it.

 No comments: